gideontong/Amy/docs/README.md

 * `!rules` returns the list of rules for the server
 * `!achievements` will show you your achievement progress
 * `!ping` will tell you to ask GreustBot or Akov instead of Amy
+* `!8ball` will now show you a 8-ball message after showing you some loading screen tips

 ### Kevin's Commands